 While farmers and construction workers in the Netherlands are stirring up against the government’s nitrogen measures and the English are still amusing themselves with their ‘deal or no deal’ Brexit, Greece has totally different problems to worry about.
 Just recovering from a major economic crisis, dark clouds are gathering over the country again: those of war and more refugees.

-We are en route from Kasos to Karpathos with the Kasos Princess, a small, fast ferry.
+We left our SY Coco in Fry harbour and are en route from Kasos to Karpathos with the Kasos Princess, a small, fast ferry.
 Suddenly the skipper gets out of his wheelhouse and steps on the deck of his ferry.
 Quickly he returns.
 “I thought I heard war planes,” he explains his action to me.
 Slightly surprised, he leaves me behind, but I don’t pay any more attention to it that day.
 We continue with our day trip to Karpathos.
 It is only later and in response to other reports that I think back to the man.

 It is early September when I read about a speech by Erdogan on a Greek news site.
 He presents a map on which the sea around the Greek islands off the Turkish coast is coloured blue and declares that the sea in this area should be Turkish.